20 small earthquakes hit near Kitsap Peninsula

 Experts say The Big One would cause so much damage that it would likely leave only the airport at JBLM operational for getting in emergency supplies, food and water.

-Scientists say earthquake swarms are not at all an indicator that something bigger is about to come.
+Some scientists say earthquake swarms are not at all an indicator that something bigger is about to come... but a local seismologist says: it could be a sign something is about to happen.

+"We are utterly failing to predict earthquakes.
+The best we can say is if there is some activity, it might be a little more likely there will be more activity.
+If there had been a magnitude 6.0 or magnitude 7.0 earthquake today then we might be on edge that there would be a bigger one coming," said University of Washington seismologist John Vidale.

+Vidale said it takes a much bigger earthquake than we've had recently to cause damage.

 Earthquake Weather?

-With a mix between rain, sun and thunderstorms this week in Western Washington– many people might wonder if weather plays a factor in earthquakes.
+With a mix of rain, sun and thunderstorms this week in Western Washington -- many people might wonder if the weather plays a factor in earthquakes.
 Scientists say no correlation with weather and earthquakes has been found.
-THE United States Geological Survey says statistically, there is approximately an equal distribution of earthquakes in cold weather, hot weather, rainy weather, etc.
+The United States Geological Survey says statistically, there is approximately an equal distribution of earthquakes in cold weather, hot weather, rainy weather, etc.

 History of quakes in Western Washington